msharran/.dotfiles/README.md

 lrwxr-xr-x    1 sharranm  staff        16 Sep 11 03:46 .zshrc -> .dotfiles/.zshrc
 ```

+4. If you update your .dotfiles repo, rerun `make`
+command again

 ---

 If you want to clean up all symlinks, run